 Can you request reimbursement for medical costs?

 Non-custodial parents don’t just have to pay child support for their kids’ everyday needs.
-They may also have to provide funds to cover medical expenses that were not reimbursed or covered by insurance.
+They may also have to provide funds to cover medical costs that were not reimbursed or covered by insurance.

 These can include: